UoB-COMSM0166/2025-group-12/README.md

 - One qualitative evaluation (your choice)

+  The heuristic evaluation of the game project identified several critical issues affecting usability, gameplay intuitiveness, and strategic clarity.
+The most severe issues (Severity ≥ 3.67) include **unclear core mechanics**, where players struggle to grasp fundamental gameplay concepts, requiring improved tutorials and visual guidance.
+Additionally, **the stamina bar only becomes visible in the second level’s second round**, which can disrupt strategic planning; this should be addressed by introducing it earlier.
+Another major concern is **unclear disaster and enemy movement logic**, which hinders strategic decision-making and could be resolved through better visual indicators.
+Furthermore, **resource values lack explicit meaning (Magic Number issue)**, requiring clearer numerical representations.
+Lastly, **the steep difficulty gap between the tutorial and the first level** makes it difficult for new players to transition smoothly.

+  For medium-priority issues (Severity 3.00 - 3.33), improvements should be made in **diversifying victory conditions**, separating **hints from annotations for better readability**, and allowing **players to change plant selections** after clicking.
+Additionally, **bugs causing automatic turn skips** and the **lack of an undo function** significantly impact gameplay flow and should be resolved.
+Implementing these changes will enhance game accessibility, improve strategic depth, and create a smoother onboarding experience for new players.

 - One quantitative evaluation (of your choice)

 - Description of how code was tested.